K-State Honor and Integrity System Definition of Terms

 Option Two: In a report of an Honor Pledge violation, allows a faculty member (Reporter) to turn the case directly over to the Honor System for investigation and adjudication.
 The faculty member may recommend a sanction.
 Alleged Violators may contest the allegation and propose an alternate sanction during the adjudication phase, but the Honor System Hearing Panel makes the final determination of the sanction.

-Honor Hearing Script: The Honor office prepares a hearing panel script to be followed during a hearing for multiple violations.
+Honor Hearing Script: The Honor office prepares a hearing panel script to be followed during an Additional Sanctioning Hearing (ASH).
 The script includes a specific sequence for introducing information by each of the involved parties, the Faculty Reporter, the Alleged Violator, and the Case Investigators.
 The script is read by the Hearing Panel Chair.

 Notification Letter: A letter sent to students who have been reported as violating the Honor Pledge.

 Reporter(s): Person or persons who report a violation of the Honor Pledge.
 Although a Reporter is usually a faculty member or a Graduate Teaching Assistant, students may also report unethical academic behavior to an instructor OR the Honor & Integrity System office.
 ANYONE interested in maintaining high K-State academic integrity may report.